 The Pedestal is the base of the statue.

-If there’s no tickets left to the crown, you can purchase a ticket to get to the pedestal.
+If there are no tickets left to the crown, you can purchase a ticket to get to the pedestal.
 An elevator brings you up there.

-Purchasing your pedestal tickets online is recommended, you just have to print your ticket at home, and directly proceed to the security screening at the vessels departure location.
+Purchasing your pedestal tickets online is recommended.
+You just have to print your ticket at home and directly proceed to the security screening at the ferry’s departure location.

 Photographs of the inside of the Statue of Liberty

 Before climbing to the crown, you’ll cross the main hall where a replica of the flame used to stand.
-Since they opened the Museum of the Statue of Liberty in 2019, I haven’t visited the statue and don’t really know what you can find there now.
+Since they opened the Museum of the Statue of Liberty in 2019.

 Then, keep it up to the top!!